Raelifin/sumibli/raw/spec.md

 A thih-word is either an emotion-word ("imaipau") or the word "hal" followed by a stranger ("ivla").

-💻imaithih ≔ imaipau \| thih & thua & thil & ivla
+💻imaithih ≔ imaipau \| thih & thua & thul & ivla

-An owned-concept ("umaifu") is a non-empty list of big-concepts ("umaidu") seperated by the word "sha" (with a thur*), followed by an optional "shash" and then another owned-concept.
+An owned-concept ("umaifu") is a non-empty list of big-concepts ("umaidu") seperated by the word "sha" (with a thir*), followed by an optional "shash" and then another owned-concept.

-💻umaifu ≔ umaidu & list (thij & thua & thur* & umaidu)
+💻umaifu ≔ umaidu & list (thij & thua & thir* & umaidu)
-  & optional (thij & thua & thur* & thij & umaifu)
+  & optional (thij & thua & thir* & thij & umaifu)

-The final piece needed to create phrases is the set-of-concepts ("usamai"), which is just a list of owned-concepts seperated by the word "shu" (with a thur*).
+The final piece needed to create phrases is the set-of-concepts ("usamai"), which is just a list of owned-concepts seperated by the word "shu" (with a thir*).
 It's a known limitation that one can use owned-concepts in a set-of-concepts, but not vice-versa.

-💻usamai ≔ umaifu & list (thij & thau & thur* & umaifu)
+💻usamai ≔ umaifu & list (thij & thau & thir* & umaifu)

 🔝